 Custom Docker Containers

-The Custom Docker Container is a Docker image (based on the supported OS) deployed inside the platform system container, which makes it compatible with the most (but not all) platform-distinguishing features, such as built-in vertical and horizontal scaling.
+The Custom Docker Container is a Docker image (based on the supported OS) deployed inside the Jelastic system container, which makes it compatible with the most (but not all) platform-distinguishing features, such as built-in vertical and horizontal scaling.
 In other words, the filesystem of your custom Docker image is unpacked inside the system container runtime.

 Compared to the certified managed containers, this option provides access to a wider choice of software stacks.
 You can select from a vast range of 3rd party Docker images available at the Docker Hub or any other compatible public or private container registry.
 However, software operability and compatibility within the platform cannot be guaranteed as it is managed by respective 3rd party image maintainers.